ChukwudiKeke/MyHW/README.md

-group by the month of the year summarize total homicides by month of the year create a column for the month of the year
+group by the month of the year summarize total homicides by month of the year create a column for the month of the year change the month of the year to a numeric variable